graezykev/mono-repo/README.md

 This usually happens on elements with bold backgrounds, like important buttons, error tips, warning toast etc.

-By far, our default text color is the grey color `{color.text.default}` (`{color.accent.neutral.11}`), if you use this text color to show a error message, it can be quite fuzzy because the text color `#1d1d1f` has a low contrast against the red background `#ae2e24`, which delivers a weak intention.
+By far, our default text color is the grey color `{color.text.DEFAULT}` (`{color.accent.neutral.11}`), if you use this text color to show a error message, it can be quite fuzzy because the text color `#1d1d1f` has a low contrast against the red background `#ae2e24`, which delivers a weak intention.

 ![red bad](red-bad.png)